HarryPaniccc/DnD/Session 92.5 - Uldrinea's Bane (Online).md

 > The day is the nth of *month*, 813, and you are (bleeding/dying/chilling/eating).

-# Session Start
+# Dusk's Dream Research
-Ideas for what should happen
+Using XGE rules for researching.

 # What Gundrei Knows